IBM/ibm-licensing-operator/docs/Content/Configuration.md

 kubectl edit IBMLicensing instance
 ```

-6\.Edit the YAML and add the following parameters to the `IBMLicensing` section, under `spec`:
+6\.
+Edit the YAML and add the following parameters to the `IBMLicensing` section, under `spec`:

 - To enable the https connection, add the following line: